Container Roles

 - ensure-podman

-Install podman container manager
+- Install podman container manager - Role Variables -

 ensure_podman_validate